 Covers the design of machine elements including levers, clutches, springs, gears, shafts, bearings, and housings.
 Numerous failure analysis techniques are applied to practical problems based on the type of load and material used.
 Students also design several mechanical devices and use the computer to solve problems.
 A course fee is required.
-Prerequisite: CVTE 208; or permission of the Program Coordinator.
+Prerequisite: CVTE 208 with a grade of C or higher, or permission of the Discipline Lead.